tkwonn/imgdock/docs/index-cache.md

 # Indexing and Caching

-This application primarily manages posts (in the posts table) and tags (in the tags table).
+This application primarily manages posts and tags.
 Specific indexes and Memcached-based caching have been implemented to improve query performance and reduce database load.

 ## No Index on the `tags` table